What are cookies and how do we use them?

 Web beacons are usually tiny transparent images that help website owners track the activity of users on certain web pages.
 They can also send the website owner (for example, us or our technology partners) information in cookies such as whether an email with a web beacon in it has been opened.
 We use web beacons together with cookies to help us understand how you interact with our websites and the emails we send you; to help us improve your browsing experience; to ensure that content is relevant to you; and to better manage our website and email content.

-The cookies and tracking technologies we use now and how to delete them
+The cookies and tracking technologies we use

 If you don’t want us to place cookies on your computer then there are a number of ways you can opt out - setting your browser either to reject all cookies, to only allow “trusted” sites to set them, to accept only those cookies from those websites which you are currently on.